risd-gd/htmloutput/jekyll-workflow/README.md

 1. Make a folder for your project, essay, or interview

-2. Create either an index.html file or index.md file.
+2. Create either an `index.html` file (for stuff you've designed yourself) or `index.md` (to use our default styles, great for essays/interviews) file.

-3. Put in the appropriate information (title, author etc) in YAML format.
-You can use the interview-sample or project-sample as a template to get started, the dashes are important!
+3. Put in the appropriate information (title, author etc) at the top in YAML format.
+You can use the `interview-sample` or `project-sample` as a template to get started.

+	The project won't show up yet unless it has a category of 'project,' 'interview,' or 'essay.'

 3. Put all assets (images, code, etc) in that folder.
+TBD: Formatting of more complex or multi-page html

 ---
 ## Viewing the site